-This Amazon acquired company has over 140 million monthly users making it one of the successful video sharing portals in 2020.
+This Amazon acquired company has over 140 million monthly users making it one of the successful video sharing portals.

 You might be wondering why TikTok is even here, but this app (formerly musical.ly) has become the most popular video-sharing portal for rookies.

 It isn’t just an app for random teenagers dancing to 2000s songs, TikTok gives you control over your contents such as adding filters, editing videos, and as far as adding lip-sync with full access to professional audios.